Vingt-quatre pièces en style libre: Presentation

 It is a collection of pieces for organ or harmonium, of medium level (intermediate), with an indication by the author of registrations and nuances.
 Vierne wrote in the Durand edition:

 The parts of this collection are calculated in such a way that they can be executed during the normal duration of an Offertory.
 They are registered for a harmonium of 4.5 stops and for an organ with two keyboards and 18 to 20 stops pedal.

 It goes without saying that registration is, here, a general indication of colour and that this registration can be modified according to the instruments available to artists.

 Two immediately adjacent initials (G. R.) indicate that the grand organ is coupled to the récit, or swell; the initial G. indicates that this keyboard is separated from the swell.
 Same observation for the initials placed next to the name Ped.
 They indicate with which keyboard the pedal is coupled.

 All pieces in this collection can be played entirely with the hands: when they are performed on a pedal organ, it will be good to divide in the hands the passages under which the pedal is used.

+These pieces follow the same pattern of keys that Johann Sebastian Bach used for his two volumes of The Well-Tempered Clavier.